wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 Sets of virtual machines deployed to private networks located on two regions communicates with each other using a VPN tunnel.
 The VPN tunnel connects two software gateways provisioned during the network deployment process.
 Both regions have similar network architecture in terms of “web” and “data” subnets; Azure networking allows the creation of as many subnets as needed and apply ACLs as needed by network security.
 While designing the cluster topology inter data center communication latency and the economic impact of the network traffic need to be considered.

 ### Data Consistency for Multi-Data Center Deployment
 Distributed deployments need to be aware of the cluster topology impact on throughput and high availability.
-The RF and Consistency Level need to be selected in such way that the quorum doesn’t depend on the availability of all the data centers.
+The RF and Consistency Level need to be selected in such way that the quorum doesn't depend on the availability of all the data centers.
 For a system that needs high consistency, a LOCAL_QUORUM for consistency level (for reads and writes) will make sure that the local reads and writes are satisfied from the local nodes while data is replicated asynchronously to the remote data centers.
 Table 2 summarizes the configuration details for the multi-region cluster outlined later in the write up.

 **Two-region Cassandra cluster configuration**